-WHY EXERCISING WITH OXYGEN COULD CHANGE YOUR LIFE AND WHAT IT TAKES TO BUILD YOUR OWN EWOT SYSTEM
+WHY EXERCISING WITH O2 (OXYGEN THERAPY) COULD CHANGE YOUR LIFE AND WHAT IT TAKES TO BUILD YOUR OWN EWOT SYSTEM

 “Mention climate change and everyone thinks of CO2 increasing in the atmosphere… Within the past several years, however, scientists have found that oxygen (O2) in the atmosphere has been dropping in stations around the world, and at higher rates than just the amount that goes into the increase of CO2; some 2 to 4-times as much, and accelerating since 2002-2003.
 Simultaneously, oxygen levels in the world’s oceans have also been falling.”
 Cherry-picked from the Science in Society Archives (O2 Dropping Faster than CO2 Rising)